silverbulletmd/silverbullet/website/API/widget.md

 ${marquee "Finally, marqeeeeeee!"}

 ## Sandboxed widgets
-For widgets that need to run JavaScript, e.g. to drive a third-party rendering library, set a `script` key.
-The `html` and `script` then run together inside an **isolated sandbox iframe**, so the widget's scripts and styles can't interfere with the editor.
+For widgets that need to run JavaScript, e.g. to drive a third-party rendering library, set `sandbox = true`.
+The `html` (and the optional `script`) then run together inside an **isolated sandbox iframe**, so the widget's scripts and styles can't interfere with the editor. (`widget.sandbox` is a shortcut that sets this for you.)

 Inside the sandbox the script has access to:
 * `syscall(name, ...args)` — call any [[API|syscall]] (returns a promise), e.g. `syscall("editor.navigate", "Some Page")`.